Harsh301204/FlightsAndSearchService/README.md

  - once you added the above db config , go to your src folder from terminal and execute `npx sequelize db:create`
+ - Then You will execute `npx sequelize db:migrate`

 ## DB Design